 Of the three engines on offer, the base V6 is, naturally, the weakest, delivering only 305 horsepower and 280 lb-ft of torque to the front wheels.
 But, perhaps, weak is a misnomer.
 Even this is enough to get the hefty cruiser around town, but lacking the kick needed to do so quickly.
 The standard twin-turbo 2.7-liter V6 present on the upper trims pumps up the power, and especially the torque, to 335 hp and 380 lb-ft.
 This certainly gives the luxury sedan the kick in the pants it needs to be more on par with similar performance-conscious luxury rivals.
 But the real power in the Continental range is delivered by the optional 3.0-liter twin-turbo V6 engine, which develops 400 hp and 400 lb-ft and comes standard with AWD.
-With this powertrain under the hood, the large sedan can hit 60 mph in as little as 5.5 seconds, according to independent tests.
+With this powertrain under the hood, the large sedan can move from 0-60 mph in as little as 5.5 seconds, according to independent tests.
 Unfortunately, the true potential of this potent powertrain is wasted thanks to the unrefined six-speed transmission that comes equipped on every model.
 The janky gear shifts cause an unwelcome degree of acceleration stagger.

 An impressive line-up of three engines powers the range of Lincoln Continental sedans.
 The base-model and Livery models only get access to the more economical 3.7-liter naturally aspirated V6 engine, which develops 305 hp and 280 lb-ft of torque for the front wheels, or all four if you opt for that drivetrain.
 This is certainly enough power to get around town, but it won't move the hefty sedan with a great deal of haste.

 The Reserve and Black Label trims come standard with a 2.7-liter twin-turbocharged V6 engine that directs 335 hp and 380 lb-ft to the front wheels, although all-wheel-drive is available, again.
 While the increase in overall horsepower isn't that impressive, the massive 100-point jump in torque gives this powertrain a lot more urgency off the line.
 This makes moving between intersections in town far less tedious.